Nuclear Fuel Breeding

 Conversion Factor and Excess of Neutrons

 The role of the reproduction factor, η, is evident.
-The rate of transmutation of fertile-to-fissile isotopes depends on the number of neutrons in excess of those needed to maintain the chain fission reaction that are available.
+The rate of transmutation of fertile-to-fissile isotopes depends on the number of neutrons more than those needed to maintain the chain fission reaction that is available.
 For conversion to occur, it is necessary that η must be greater than unity.
 Almost all reactors operate, at least to some extent, as converters.
 For fuel breeding to occur, it is necessary that η must be greater than 2.
-One neutron to sustain chain reaction and one or more neutrons on the average must be absorbed in fuel and must produce another fissile atom.
-For natural uranium in the thermal reactor η = 1.34.
-As a result of the ratios of the microscopic cross sections, η increases strongly in the region of low enrichment fuels.
-This dependency is shown on the picture.
-It can be seen there is the limit value about η = 2.08.
+One neutron to sustain a chain reaction and one or more neutrons on average must be absorbed in fuel and must produce another fissile atom for natural uranium in the thermal reactor, η = 1.34.
+As a result of the ratios of the microscopic cross-sections, η increases strongly in the region of low enrichment fuels.
+This dependency is shown in the picture.
+It can be seen there is a limit value about η = 2.08.

-For a thermal neutron spectrum (E < 1 eV) and the thorium fuel cycle, the situation is considerably better.
-Due to very low capture-to-fission ratio, the reproduction factor for uranium 233 is about η = 2.25.
-From this point of view is thorium fuel cycle is promising and a thermal reactor of this type could successfully be made to bred.
+The situation is considerably better for a thermal neutron spectrum (E < 1 eV) and the thorium fuel cycle.
+Due to the very low capture-to-fission ratio, the reproduction factor for uranium 233 is about η = 2.25.
+From this point of view, is thorium fuel cycle is promising, and a thermal reactor of this type could successfully be made to breed.

 Conversion Factor for LWRs

 All commercial light water reactors breed fuel, but they have low breeding ratios.
-In recent years, the commercial power industry has been emphasizing high-burnup fuels (up to 60 – 70 GWd/tU), which are typically enriched to higher percentages of U-235 (up to 5%).
+In recent years, the commercial power industry has emphasized high-burnup fuels (up to 60 – 70 GWd/tU), typically enriched to higher percentages of U-235 (up to 5%).
 As burnup increases, a higher percentage of the total power produced in a reactor is due to the fuel bred inside the reactor.

 At a burnup of 30 GWd/tU (gigawatt-days per metric ton of uranium), about 30% of the total energy released comes from bred plutonium.
 At 40 GWd/tU, that percentage increases to about forty percent.
 This corresponds to a breeding ratio for these reactors of about 0.4 to 0.5.
 Light water reactors with higher fuel burnup (up to 60 GWd/tU) have a conversion ratio of approximately 0.6.
-That means, about half of the fissile fuel in these reactors is bred there.
-This effect extends the cycle length for such fuels to sometimes nearly twice what it would be otherwise.
-MOX fuel has a smaller breeding effect than 235U fuel and is thus more challenging and slightly less economic to use due to a quicker drop off in reactivity through cycle life.
+That means about half of the fissile fuel in these reactors is bred there.
+This effect extends the cycle length for such fuels to nearly twice what it would otherwise be.
+MOX fuel has a smaller breeding effect than 235U fuel and is thus more challenging and slightly less economical to use due to a quick drop-off in reactivity through cycle life.

 See also: High Burnup Fuel